spiceai/docs/spiceaidocs/docs/components/data-connectors/dremio.md

 :::warning [Limitations]

-Only three nested levels of a dataset name is currently supported, e.g `a.b.c`.
-Any futher than that is not supported at this time.
+Currently, only up to three levels of nesting are supported for dataset names (e.g., a.b.c).
+Additional levels are not supported at this time.

 :::